Floer cohomology in the mirror of the projective plane and a binodal cubic curve: Symplectic constructions

 is a path in $X(B)$ that lies entirely over $F$, and which by virtue of this fact also solves the symplectic parallel transport equation.
-Thus the part of $\partial^h X(B)$ that lies over $F$ is fibered by flat sections of the fibration, namely $(w/w_0)^\sigma = (z/z_0)$ where $\pi(z_0,w_0) \in F$.
-Take note that $\sigma$ is merely rational, so these flat sections may actually be multisections.
+Thus the part of $\partial^h X(B)$ that lies over $F$ is foliated by horizontal sections of the fibration, namely $(w/w_0)^\sigma = (z/z_0)$ where $\pi(z_0,w_0) \in F$.
+Take note that $\sigma$ is merely rational, so these horizontal sections may actually be multi-sections. \end{proof}